michaelacook/michaelacook/README.md

 ### Hey there, I'm Mike 🖖
 I am an IT professional by day and a compulsive tinkerer by night.
-I am CCNA certified and deeply fascinated by how systems talk to each other, as well as how to make people's jobs and lives easier and more joyful with technology.
-This is my digital garden, full of notes, a few games, and half-finished, half-baked, and a few half-decent projects.
+I am CCNA certified and deeply fascinated by how networked systems communicate with each other, as well as how to make people's lives easier and more joyful with technology.
+This is my digital garden, full of notes, games, and half-finished, half-baked, and a few half-decent projects.
 I hope you find something interesting, fun, or useful here.

 <!--
 **michaelacook/michaelacook** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.